 What Is The Currency In Zimbabwe?

 In an effort to control the flow of foreign currency and stabilize the economy, the Zimbabwean government has implemented various currency restrictions.
 These restrictions include limits on foreign currency withdrawals, restrictions on the movement of large sums of money outside the country, and regulations on the import and export of foreign currency.
 These measures aim to manage the availability and circulation of foreign currencies within the country.

-See also What Are The Best Activities For Nature Lovers In Victoria Falls?
+See also What Are The Best Places To Eat For Repeat Visitors To Victoria Falls?

+What Is The Currency In Zimbabwe?